ktorio/ktor-documentation/topics/basic.md

 ## Validate with UserHashedTableAuth {id="validate-user-hash"}

-Ktor allows you to use [UserHashedTableAuth](#validate-user-hash) to [validate](#configure-provider) users stored in an in-memory table that keeps user names and password hashes.
+Ktor allows you to use [UserHashedTableAuth](#validate-user-hash) to [validate](#configure-provider) users stored in an in-memory table that keeps usernames and password hashes.
 This allows you not to compromise user passwords if your data source is leaked.

 To use `UserHashedTableAuth` for validating users, follow the steps below: